HewlettPackard/oneview-ansible-collection/README.md

   delegate_to: localhost
 ```

 A SessionID remains valid for 24 hours.
-Using 'sessionID` is recommended as it avoids session limit exceeding issue.
+Using `sessionID` is recommended as it avoids session limit exceeding issue.

 #### Parameters in roles